 Some might see these brags and think, wow, he must have been an impressive example for the Mastiff breed.
 With his success in the ring, I was told more than once he was worthy of breeding.
-To some, it was irrelevant that he needed to wear basket muzzle like a permanent appendage outside the ring.
+To some, it was irrelevant that he needed to wear a basket muzzle like a permanent appendage outside the ring.

 He was a winner.
 He was an AKC Champion.

 If the purpose of a dog show is to evaluate breeding stock, Linus passed that test.

 If the value of his wins is based on the quality of his handler, he passed that test too.

 Bias in a Dog Show?

 I had the opportunity tonight to observe the Working Group judging at a large local dog show.

 After courtesy pat-downs and trots around the ring, the judge made her way around to make her first cut.
 The only owner handler in the ring did not make the first cut.
-After her initial cut, she went on to select her Group 1, 2 and 3 picks, forgetting a number 4.
+After her initial cut, she went on to select her Group 1, 2, and 3 picks, forgetting the number 4.

 The judge proceeded back to the front of the line where two female professional handlers were chatting and the three of them giggled with one commenting “Which one is it going to be today?
 Hahaha!”

 The dog that was originally selected for a Group 3 was replaced with one of those handlers with her Group 4 placement being the other handler.
 Clearly having a relationship with the judge paid off for these two ladies.

 To be fair, my experience in observing the group ring is limited to this one experience.
 How common this blatant bias is, I cannot say.
 I have to believe there are judges out there who don’t succumb to such human pressure in the ring.
 This particular judge was clearly not one of them.

 So, while I am not anti-professional dog handler, I am anti-corruption in the dog show ring.